 |Served by||Backend service, backend bucket, or a custom origin that doesn't have Cloud CDN enabled|

 ||Has a value other than

 These requirements might be relaxed in the future, allowing Cloud CDN to cache additional responses.

 private is present, but the

-content is still being cached, this is because URL signing is configured.
-The
+content is still being cached, this is due to one of the following:

 To prevent private information from being cached in Cloud CDN caches, do the following: